ldcas-uc3m/Crypto-Labs/lab_notes.md

 ## Generating a user certificate
 1. Create an RSA keypair for the user (see [RSA key generation](#rsa-key-generation))
-2. Generate a Certificate Signing Request (CSR)
+2. Generate a Certificate Signing Request (CSR) and sign it with the user's private key
     ```python
     csr = x509.CertificateSigningRequestBuilder().subject_name(x509.Name([
         # Provide various details about who we are.